 For medium and large businesses, inspections that include penalties are more likely to lead to changes in behaviour.
 Large business is keen to avoid potential reputational damage as a result of enforcement action and fines made public.

 When a business is prosecuted for breaching work health and safety laws, a clear signal is sent about the seriousness of the behaviour to act as a deterrent to re-offend.
 The research shows that prosecutions only have a small deterrent effect and that they resonate more with large businesses.
 One reason behind the low level of deterrence as argued by Jamieson, et al, is that courts often imposed only small penalties, the prosecution focussed on the specific nature of the events leading up to the accident and small business were generally unaware of prosecutions.
 Large business was once again motivated to avoid risk to their reputation for breaches that led to prosecution.
-However, there is no research that details the impact on businesses who are prosecuted.
+However, there is no research that details the impact on businesses that are prosecuted.

 4. Guidance Material

 Substantial guidance materials and codes of practice have been developed by work health and safety regulators.
 However, there is little evidence of their effectiveness in producing changes in behaviour.
-Key reasons are that small and medium sized businesses have difficulty applying the general information to their circumstances.
+Key reasons are that small and medium-sized businesses have difficulty applying the general information to their circumstances.
 They need specific information about what they should do.
 Secondly, the intended outcomes for guidance materials are not specified.
-Guidance materials interwoven into policies and procedures, are more likely to be effective, rather than assuming that all business will understand the requirements and apply to their practices.
+Guidance materials interwoven into policies and procedures are more likely to be effective, rather than assuming that all business will understand the requirements and apply to their practices.

 5. Safety Campaigns

 Campaigns are effective ways to improve safety behaviour, especially if coupled with enforcement and education.
 Evidence of success can be seen in road safety and health campaigns, e.g. smoking.
-Campaigns typically focus around a specific safety issue and should include consequences for non-compliance as well information on what is required to comply.
+Campaigns typically focus on a specific safety issue and should include consequences for non-compliance as well information on what is required to comply.
 Time is needed to embed safety behavioural change ideas with research suggesting between 3-5 years for each new campaign.

 6. Enforceable Undertakings